gridgain/yardstick/README.md

 difference is that the benchmark class name should be specified instead of server clsss name.

 For example:
-`benchmark-run.sh -c ../benchmark.properties -n EchoServerBenchmark`
+`benchmark-run.sh --config ../benchmark.properties -n EchoServerBenchmark`

 The following properties can be defined in `benchmark.properties` file: